DaanishTheGreat/HuntersAndHiders/README.md

 1. Install Unity and Github desktop <br />
 2. Clone this repository to a folder
 3. Open Unity and run from that designated folder

+## potential functionalities:

+	Lobby Create Scene:
+	- how many hunters would you like
+		- calculate if allplayers/2 <hunters = "exceeds the amount of hunters allowed"

+		- would you like to chose the hunter or randomize it?
+			- Random:
+				use a randomizer for x amount of hunters
+			- chosing:
+				make a list that the owner can scroll to pick who the hunter will be once they select the person then the players name would turn gold or something